SamuelWhitton/natural-daina/README.md

 [B] { ~ new *{} }
 ```

-without body and output type, same as previous example
+A method returning an object be written with no method body and no output type, this is equivalent to having a output type of **[?]**.
+The previous example of **bar** is rewritten this way:
 ```
 [Foo] (AB, A, B) {